On universal classes of Lyapunov functions for linear switched systems

-Indeed, consider the subset of polynomial functions made of the zero polynomial and, for every $N\ge 0$, the polynomials of degree $N$ whose maximum of the absolute value of the coefficients is upper bounded by a positive constant $c_N$, where the latter is chosen in such a way that the supremum on the ball of radius $N$ of the polynomial is less than or equal to $1/(N+1)$.
+Indeed, consider the subset of polynomial functions made of the zero polynomial and, for every $N\ge 0$, the polynomials of degree $N$ with absolute value of the coefficients upper bounded by a positive constant $c_N$, chosen in such a way that the supremum on the ball of radius $N$ of the polynomial is less than or equal to $1/(N+1)$.
 Since the class $\mathcal{P}$ contains a multiple of any polynomial, it is universal by Corollary~\ref{c-universal}.
-It is also compact since, given a sequence in $\mathcal{P}$, it has a subsequence with either degree going to infinity or constant degree.
+It is also compact since every sequence in $\mathcal{P}$ admits a subsequence with either degree going to infinity or constant degree.
 In the former case, the subsequence converges to zero for the topology of uniform convergence on bounded sets, while in the latter one the coefficients are uniformly bounded and hence the sequence admits a further converging subsequence. \end{remark}